Kal0Stormblessed/Portofolio-Website/Readme.txt

+Note: This is just an excercise project that might be used later for a proper portofolio website, as of now the information found in it is exagerated.

 This is my portofolio website attempt nr 1.

 Description: It will contain one main page with general info about myself.